MARK YAMPOLSKY

 gamer / developer / designer

 I graduated from USC in 2019 with a degree in Computer Science (Games) with a minor in Screenwriting.
-I'm an avid player of just about anything - from Catan to Grand Theft Auto to Kentucky Route Zero to Pandemic.
+I'm an avid player of just about anything - from Cities: Skylines to Grand Theft Auto to Kentucky Route Zero to Pandemic.

 Along with a background in programming C++ and Java across games, mobile projects, and standalone applications, I have experience in game and UX design - both on the board and on the screen.
 Particularly, I'm a sucker for design that facilitates player-driven stories or fast-paced, competitive gameplay.
 Also, I love film dearly, and have an almost encyclopedic knowledge of TV.
 Ask me about my turntable and slowly growing vinyl collection.